POP: Prefill-Only Pruning for Efficient Large Model Inference: Experiments

-\textbf{Sensitivity to Pruning Ratio.} We further investigate the trade-off between inference efficiency and model performance by varying the pruning ratio from 20\% to 60\%.
+We further investigate the trade-off between inference efficiency and model performance by varying the pruning ratio from 20\% to 60\%.
 The prefill speedup is measured with a sequence length of 1024 and a batch size of 4.
 Experimental Results are presented in Table~\ref{tab:ablation_ratio}.

 We observe that at lower pruning ratios (20\%-25\%), the model maintains or even slightly surpasses the full model's accuracy (e.g., 83.09\% vs 81.50\% on GSM8K).
 We hypothesize that mild pruning may act as a regularization mechanism, filtering out noise in the deep layers.
 However, these ratios offer limited speedup.
 Our default ratio of 33\% achieves considerable acceleration ($1.37\times$) with negligible accuracy loss.
 Pushing the ratio beyond 50\% leads to a sharp decline in performance, particularly on HotpotQA, indicating that excessive pruning compromises the model's capacity to encode complex context information.